speced/bikeshed/docs/markup.md

 * `{{Foo}}` is an autolink to an IDL term named "Foo".
 (Accepts interfaces, attributes, methods, etc)
 * `[[foo]]` is an autolink to a bibliography entry named "foo", and auto-generates an informative reference in the biblio section.
     Add a leading exclamation point to the value, like `[[!foo]]` for a normative reference.
+* `[[#foo]]` is an autolink to the heading in the same document with that ID.
+This generates appropriate reference text in its place, like "§5.3 Baseline Self-Alignment"

 If using the `''foo''`,
 `<<'descriptor'>>`,